 If you have an extremely dirty or damaged piece of leather furniture that you are intent on salvaging, you’ll need to see a professional.

 Now you should have a strong understanding of how to properly care for your leather furniture: from protecting, to conditioning, to cleaning.

 The advice in this post will help ensure that your newest piece is a solid long-term investment.
 That’s because the only way to get the full value from your leather furniture is to take good care of it.

-So use this information well.
-And if you’ve found it value, please like and share this content on your favorite social media platform so that more people can get the same high quality leather care education.
+So, use this information well.
+And if you’ve found it valuable, please like and share this content on your favorite social media platform so that more people can get the same high-quality leather care education.